Akselera Tech

 The Four Types of Search Intent

 Google categorizes search intent into four types.
-Understanding this taxonomy is the foundation of a profitable keyword strategy.
+Getting familiar with this taxonomy is foundational — it changes how you think about every keyword decision you make.

 2. Navigational Intent (Rarely Relevant)

-• Do not bid on competitor brand names unless you have a specific strategy — competitor targeting has an 89.7% waste rate across 43 enterprise accounts (GrowthSpree)
+"Roto-Rooter phone number," "ABC Plumbing reviews" — people looking for a specific brand.
+Bid on your own brand name (exact match, low CPC) to block competitors.
+Do not bid on competitor names unless you have a specific strategy — competitor targeting has an 89.7% waste rate across 43 enterprise accounts (GrowthSpree).

 3. Commercial Investigation Intent (High Value)